Larry DiTillio

 Lawrence G. DiTillio (February 15, 1948 – March 16, 2019) was an American film, TV series, and tabletop role-playing game writer.
 His creations include He-Man and She-Ra: The Secret of the Sword and the award-winning Masks of Nyarlathotep.

 Education

 Larry DiTillio attended the film school at New York University for four years.
 He then spent an additional two years at UCLA's film school.

 Career

 After graduating, DiTillio decided to make a career as a Hollywood writer.
-He knocked on agency doors until he was able to find an agent willing and able to find him work as a film writer.
+He knocked on agency doors until he found an agent willing and able to find him work as a film writer.
 DiTillio wrote for both television and movies in the 1970s, including a stint on Filmation's Fat Albert and the Cosby Kids.
 He then became a staff writer for the original He-Man and the Masters of the Universe series and over its two seasons, wrote 17 episodes, more than anyone else.
 He also directed one episode.